Skip to main content

 Why should risk be calculated?

-Our risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each vulnerability instance in your environment.
+Our risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each finding (instance) in your environment.

 Our risk score is dynamic, personalized, and customizable.
 The platform allows you to create your own risk model by setting weights for the different components of the algorithm by your organization's own risk focus and risk appetite.

-How does Vulcan calculate risk for a vulnerability?
+How does Vulcan Cyber ExposureOS calculate risk for a vulnerability?

-In Vulcan, the risk score of a vulnerability instance (AKA, atomic risk) is a calculation of 3 factors:
+In Vulcan Cyber ExposureOS, the risk score of a finding (instance) is a calculation of 3 factors:

 • Technical severity – CVSS or other scores as provided by the scanning vendor.